note: scroll to the end for FAQ about using CES (our online trading system)

 Moving?
 Want to transfer your current balance to another LETSystem?

-Permission from the other LETSystem will be required but usually a simple Interlets transaction is all that is required to transfer your balance.
+Permission from the other LETS group will be required but usually a simple balance transfer is all that is required.
 You may be asked to pay membership fees to the new system.

-All account and trading details are confidential, except that any account holder may know the balance and turnover of another.
+You can control the display of your contact details when you are logged in to CES,.
+Any account holder may know the balance and turnover of another.
 This enables everyone to participate in regulating the system.
-Members phone numbers are printed in the newsletters and register but all other personal information is confidential.

 Should any member behave in an abusive, improper or inappropriate manner, toward another member, the committee could invoke cancellation of memberships.
 The members concerned are encouraged to employ a mediator, but should this process fail to reconcile the issue, cancellation of membership may occur.
 Any behaviour which may fall in the jurisdiction of the Police Dept. should be reported.